JaMo42/flag-cpp/README.md

 ToDo :^)

-For now `main.cc` is the only documentation.
+For now `example.cc` is the only documentation.